VeraSam-04/Vera_Sam.github-eportfolio/README.md

 3. Group Meeting Report: [Report](https://drive.google.com/file/d/1y3f2XW17wsz3tROqEPZyoI9xi_I8fm2u/view?usp=drive_link)
 _To be continued..._

-## Reflections On Every Assignments/Projects
+## $${\color{pink}Reflections \space On \space Every \space Courses}$$
 🖥️ **_Technology & Information System_**
-1. <ins>Overview of ICT Jobs In Industry</ins>

-   From this assignment, I learned the way to filter information and arrange all the useful information inside a poster systematically to create a stronger visual impact and easier-to-understand poster.
+   From all the assignments of this course, I learned the way to filter information and arrange all the useful information inside a poster systematically to create a stronger visual impact and easier-to-understand poster.
 I get information from my group members and filter necessary information to be inserted in the poster.
 Arrangement of all the information is a big challenge for me since the information needed is a lot and the spaces available is only an A4 paper.
 Due to this problem, I used Pinterest to search some examples of imformative poster as inspiration.
 Then the result turns out well.
 From this, I learned that how important it is to learn from others to make up for my own shortcomings.